Matthew C. Stephenson

-Matthew Caleb Stephenson is the Eli Goldston Professor of Law at Harvard Law School where he teaches he administrative law, legislation and regulation, anti-corruption law and the political economy of public law.
+Matthew Caleb Stephenson is the Eli Goldston Professor of Law at Harvard Law School where he teaches administrative law, legislation and regulation, anti-corruption law and the political economy of public law.
 His research interests include the application of positive political theory to public law.

 Biography

 Stephenson received his Juris Doctor and his Doctor of Philosophy (political science) from Harvard in 2003 and his Bachelor of Arts from Harvard in 1997.
 After graduation, Stephenson clerked for senior Judge Stephen Williams on the United States Court of Appeals for the District of Columbia Circuit and then for Justice Anthony Kennedy on the Supreme Court of the United States during the 2004–05 term.